 Anna's Standard Kit

 Below is a brief outline of the equipment Anna uses for most tutorials.
+It's not essential that you have the same supplies Anna uses, but you'll get the best results if you do.

 Please visit the Knowledge Base for more detailed information about the equipment.